torchbox/wagtail-grapple/docs/general-usage/preview.rst

 Setup
 ^^^^^

-Make sure you installed Django Channels (version 1) when you installed Grapple.
+See :ref:`usage with subscriptions<usage-with-subscriptions>` first to make sure you installed Django Channels when you installed Grapple.
 Your installed apps in your settings should look like so:

 .. code-block:: python